UNLEASH YOUR LIFE !You CAN create the life you really want.

 JULY 24, 2015 ~ MY 60th BIRTHDAY

 Writing this series of blogs has been beneficial beyond what I originally intended.
 I understand myself in a new light.
-I‘m able to see that I’ve done far more good, than bad.
+I‘m able to see that my life has been an adventure.
 That courage has always been richly rewarded.
 That having purpose drives me; fulfilling purpose satisfies me.
 That I have made the best of every situation in my life.
 That I have claimed myself and my life as valuable.

 Digging into the most influential experiences of my life has taken far more energy than I anticipated.
 It’s kept me up at night, forced me to reexamine some unpleasant events, caused floods of tears – mostly in awe and gratitude – and laid the gifts of my life at my feet to be counted.
 There are many.

-Today – my 60th birthday – I feel solidified, bolstered, strong, blessed, and at peace with life to this day.
+Today – my 60th birthday – I feel solid, strong, blessed, and at peace with life to this day.
 It’s a good foundation for moving forward.